Mastering Speed: Interval Workouts & Pacing Strategies for Faster Running

 How to self-coach it

-2. Check the feedback – if you have an audio cue, let it remind you to stay in the “Controlled” zone during the 2‑minute effort.
+2. Check the feedback, use an audio reminder (if available) to hold yourself in the “Controlled” range during the 2-minute push.

 References